snesjhon/singlemd/README.md

 ### Motivation
 * There are [many](https://jekyllrb.com/), [many](https://www.gatsbyjs.org/), [many](https://gohugo.io/) solutions to create a static website but I've found that the overall setup, development, deployment to be overboard for just a simple site.

 * I also didn't want to write HTML when most of my content could be done in Markdown.
-I liked the simplicity of writing a README.md file.
+I liked the simplicity of writing a README file.

-> _why can't a README.md just be my website._
+> _why can't a README just be my website._

 ---